cvank/smarthome/README.md

 - For instance, when a device is started, device start is aware of the time of start, device started, and other metadata.
 Once received a request to stop the device next state would be Stop device and amount of time taken, energy consumed and soure of energy for each energy type are published to storage.

 - Systems supports additional attribute data at Device, Home, Energy and Energy Source level through a custom AttributeData data structure.
+- Implementation is extendable for creating new types of device, homes, energies and energy sources without changing existing code.

+- Reposoitories & Services
+ Both Repository and Service layer provides required abstraction to avoid redundency in coding.
+For instance, Repository layer userr BaseRepository to abstract out basic operations required for all child respositories.
+This avoid duplicate code at derived level, and encapsulate implemntation details from calling class.
+The same approach is followed for Service Layer.

+ - Strategy will be used at repository layer to provide multiple implemntations based on persistence layer adoption.
+For instance, for Mongo, Cassandra etc.

 DB Model-